 No. If you are going to eat or drink you will need to remove the face mask, wash your hands and then fit another face mask or clean cloth face covering.

 No. Research so far indicates that the efficiency of different types of face masks when it comes to degree of filtering and protection differs.
 The efficiency will vary with different types of material, production conditions and how well the mask is shaped and fitted.
 It is important to keep good hand hygiene prior to putting on a face mask, after removing it as well as when you have touched the face mask.

 Can I have guests visiting or go to the store while I am ill with symptoms of a respiratory infection if I wear a face mask?

-No, if you are ill with symptoms of a respiratory infection you should stay at home.
+No, if you are ill with symptoms of a respiratory infection you should stay at home and take a COVID-19 test.
 You should not entertain guests and avoid close contact with others.
 If you have no other option, you can go grocery shopping while taking extra care to maintain good hand hygiene, keep a distance to others, and wear a face mask.